tommygaessler/SQL_CRUD_REST/README.md

 - DELETE
   - Remove all students who have applied to more than 5 jobs.

+  DELETE FROM students WHERE jobs_applied > 5;

   - Remove the class with your least favorite subject.

+  DELETE FROM classes WHERE subject='Janky Python';

   - Finally, you're hired!
 Remove yourself from the students table!

+  DELETE FROM students WHERE first_name='Tommy';